JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 # Algorithms

 ## Big O notation
-Big O notation refers to the time complexity of an algorithm, messuring how many lines of code are roughly executed as a the size of data scales - it aproximates growth.
+Big O notation is used to classify the order of an algorithm, messuring how runtime as the size of data scales - it aproximates growth.
 Whilst big O is an indicator of efficieny, its only really applicable for large data sets (large values of n).
 A n^2 algorithm can be equally fast compared to a log n algorithm for 5 items.
 Big O notation is a non machine dependent.

 Big O notation can refer to best case, worse case or the average case.
 Worst case senario is most commonly used because you can't expect your algorithm to run with the best case or average case all of the time.